madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 The single address space greatly simplifies the compute architectures, and it brings another characteristic of the microcontroller: where the application is stored.

 We know **a normal application is stored at the external storage**, such as hard driver, SSD, EMMC, SD card etc. File system allows the OS to find and load the exact application.
 The OS needs to copy the application into RAM before running.
-Then the CPU and MMU can work together to translate the memory addresses and run the app.
+Then the CPU and MMU can work together to translate the memory addresses and execute the app.

 When you develop an application for the microcontroller, **all addresses are fixed after linking**.
 Then you could put the application in the ROM, which has its own address.
 So it takes only a few milliseconds to run your code after the device power-up.
 It's called **execute in place (XIP)**.